drivr-old/dd-ui/src/lookup/docs/readme.md

  * `url`
     :
     Url of the endpoint to fetch data from.
+Response must be an array, otherwise a response transformer can be used.

  * `lookup-on-select`
  	: